meddle0x53/trof_partial/PITCHME.md

 #HSLIDE
 ### JavaScript
-* A Java-like syntax was required, and familiar semantics for many common idioms was also adopted.
+* A Java-like syntax was required, and familiar semantics for many common idioms were also adopted.
 * So Mocha looked like Java, but underneath was some crossbreed between Scheme and Self |
 * It had functions as first class citizens! |
 * Events and callbacks! |